derekdowling/bursa/README.md

 # Making Bursa Work

+## Running The Website

+* Assuming you have already installed chef/kitchen below:

+  Navigate to the web-backend:
+    cd src/github.com/bursa-io/bursa

+  Install Go Deps:
+	gpm install

+  Start the webserver:
+    go run main.go

+  Or, run the tests:
+    go test

 ## Chef/Kitchen Requirements

 * Install the chef development kit, which has tools to replace the vagrant berkshelf plugin: